Ben-KC/flying-tomato/README.md

 as long as 25 minutes to get through a work interval, Flying Tomato completes that same interval in under 25
 ***seconds***!

+## See it in action!

+> Note: it only looks like it's skipping numbers because it's so blazing fast that the framerate can't keep up

+![Two pomodoro timers and a terminal window are open.
+The pomodoro timers are each started and begin counting down.
+In the terminal, the flying_tomato executable is run and the timer appears, counting down through an entire work interval before the other timers even get through their first 30 seconds.](./media/flying-tomato.gif)

 ## Installation

 To install Flying Tomato, you can either build from source or download the appropriate executable from the [Releases